VeoRide celebrates successful first year in Fayetteville

 FAYETTEVILLE, Ark.
-(KFTA) — The VeoRide Bike Share Program rolled out last year on September 19 in Fayetteville and on the University of Arkansas campus.
+(KNWA) — The VeoRide Bike Share Program rolled out last year on September 19 in Fayetteville and on the University of Arkansas campus.

 The program launched as Arkansas’s largest bike-share program with 290 pedal bikes and 50 e-bikes.